-SPEC 7610 Assessment of Children

-A course introducing tests unique to assessing the developmental level and the potential achievement of children with exceptionalities.
-Emphasis is placed on the use of these tests in planning and selecting curricular programs and activities.
+SPEC 6020 Integrated Instruction: Assessment and Learning Formal assessment, processes, and classroom assessments techniques unique to evaluating the developmental level and potential achievement of children with exceptionalities.
+Emphasis is on sthe use of the 4se tools in planning and selecting curricular programs and activities.